apollographql/specs-join/join.spec.md

 ## What this document isn't

-This document specifies only the structure and semantics of join schemas.
-It's expected that the join schemas will generally be the output of a compilation process which composes subgraph schemas.
+This document specifies only the structure and semantics of supergraphs.
+It's expected that a supergraph will generally be the output of a compilation process which composes subgraph schemas.
 The mechanics of that process are not specified normatively here; a suggestion is provided in [Appendix: Basic Composition Algorithm](#sec-Appendix-Suggested-Composition-Algorithm).
 Conforming implementations may choose any approach they like, so long as the result conforms to the requirements of this document.

 # Example: Photo Library